invzfnc/viva-1/Q3/README.md

 A boolean variable `valid` is initialized as true.
 Several rules are checked using `if` statements and `for` loop.
 - Must start with a letter (A-Za-z): first character (index 0) is read.
 If it is not uppercase or lowercase letter, `valid = false`.
 - Must be 5-15 characters long: if username.length() less than 5 or greater than 15, `valid = false`.
-- Can contains letters, digits, or underscores only: since the first character has already been validated,  a `for` loop check for remaining characters. `letter`, `digit` and `underscore` are declared as boolean.
+- Can contains letters, digits, or underscores only:  a `for` loop check for each character. `letter`, `digit` and `underscore` are declared as boolean.
 If not letter, not digit and not underscore, `valid = false`.
 - Must not contain uppercase letters: if uppercase letter is read, `valid = false`.

 If any rule fails -> print invalid username message and skip password validation.